Cornish wedding food and drinks

 Wedding food and drink with a Cornish flavour

-Continuing our celebration of Cornwall in this, our 50th issue, let us whet your appetites with some fabulous food and drinks from across the Duchy
+Fill your wedding with these fabulous food and drinks from across the Duchy

 What could be more quintessentially Cornish than an authentic cream tea, with wholesome springy scones and their fresh-out-of-the-oven aroma filling the air?
 Serve them with generous slathers of juicy jam and big dollops of Cornish clotted cream as a mid-afternoon treat, or even a late night feast for the dancing divas at your big day.